Like 'looking at hell': Eyewitnesses describe blaze that killed dozens at Kyoto Animation

 It sparked an outpouring of grief in Japan and beyond, as fans of the country's famed anime industry expressed horror at the enormous loss.

-On Friday people were laid flowers and said prayers at the charred Kyoto Animation building.
+On Friday, people laid flowers and said prayers at the charred Kyoto Animation building.

 READ: Animation fans lay flowers, pay respects at Japan studio ravaged by arson